vulsdoc/vuls/docs/tutorial-vulsctl-docker.md

 As we have scanned CentOS this time, we will fetch it with ``--redhat``; for other distributions such as Ubuntu, you can fetch it with the corresponding option.
 For more information about options, please refer to the following page.

+> For reference: If you target a Debian based distribution, OVAL will be skipped when generating a report. <br/>
+> You can use the command ``$ ./gost.sh --debian`` instead to have a working DB for the report.sh script.

 ```bash
 $ pwd
 /home/vuls/vulsctl/docker